PharmaForest/adamski/README.md

 # adamski package

-The package is inspired by the R `{admiral}` package and draws on some of their ideas and functions.
+The adamski package is currently under development to support ADaM creation.
+Let's build the spaceship [adamski] together! 🛰️

+Inspired by the admiral package in R, adamski aims to bring similar functionality — along with original functions and macros — to the SAS environment.

+We are looking for collaborators and contributors to join us on this exciting journey.
+If you’re passionate about ADaM programming or want to help shape tools for the clinical data community, we’d love to have you onboard! 🚀

 ![adamski](./adamski_logo_small.png)